frankrutz/linux_cookbook/README.md

 # linux_cookbook

 For those working command-line on linux systems.
-Let's call them "penguin".
+Let's call them "penguins".

 A penguin should know at least basic forms of sed and awk.